MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/bots-and-tabs.md

 ### Bots

-The bot framework allows apps to receive and send messages from a server through Microsoft Entra ID registration that is specified in the app manifest (previously called Teams app manifest).
+The bot framework allows apps to receive and send messages from a server through Microsoft Entra ID registration that is specified in the app manifest.
 When a user sends a message to the bot, the bot receives the message through handler functions defined in your server.

 :::image type="content" source="~/assets/images/bots/how-bot-work.png" alt-text="Sequence diagram that explains how bots work." lightbox="~/assets/images/bots/how-bot-work.png":::